Quinten/mini-web-game/README.md

 ### Some variables to take care of

-Change the `PROJECT_NAME` in `.env` to the name of your project.
-This is used in the `manifest.json`, as prefix for `localStorage` keys, the document title and the cache key for the service worker.
+Change the title tag in `src/index.html` to the name of your project.
+This is used in the `manifest.json`, as prefix for `localStorage` keys.

 The `description` meta tag in `src/index.html`.
 This will also be used in the `manifest.json`.